 Remove the blower door and vacuum up dust.

-Then examine your air conditioner’s drain line—it’s a flexible plastic tube.
-If it’s dirty, you can clean it by draining thinned bleach through the tube to flush the line.
-Or you can get a new tube.
+Then inspect your air conditioner’s drain line—it’s a flexible plastic tube.
+If it’s scummy, you can clean it by draining diluted bleach through the tube to sanitize the line.
+Or you can buy a new tube.

 Wash the drain port using a small, round paintbrush.
-Hook up the drain tube and restore power.
+Connect the drain tube and restore power.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from AC Sales can make your equipment more efficient and help it last longer.
-We also offer handy service agreements, so you won’t forget to schedule your routine tune-up!
+Annual air conditioner maintenance from AC Sales can make your system more efficient and help it last longer.
+We also have convenient service agreements, so you won’t forget to plan your routine service!